A Private SUSY 4HDM with FCNC in the Up-sector

-Top quark rare decays has been studied for several years as a channel to search of new physics \cite{Eilam:1990zc,DiazCruz:1989ub,DiazCruz:2001gf}, including a variety of theoretical calculation for $BR(t\rightarrow ch)$.
-As we have seen, our model provides a coupling that allows FCNC in the up sector, therefore we can obtain a prediction for the FCNC $BR$ of top quark decays.
-So far, LHC has provided the limit $B.R.(t\rightarrow ch) < 2\times 10^{-3}$.
-On the other hand, Ref. \cite{AguilarSaavedra:2004wm}, provides some estimates for the branching ratios for $t\rightarrow ch$ that could be proved at the different phases of LHC.
-For instance, it is claimed there that top decay processes provide the best channel to discover top FCNC interations, while only in some cases it is surpassed by single top production, when up and charm quark interactions are involved.
-In some of the examples discussed in ref \cite{AguilarSaavedra:2004wm}, the maximum rates predicted to be observable with a 3 $\sigma$ statistical significance or more, for one LHC year with a luminosity of 6000 $fb^{-1}$.
-For the decay of our interest, $t\rightarrow ch$, the top FCNC branching ratio that could be proved at this future phase of LHC, is $BR < 5.8\times 10^{-5}$, which we disply in the figures 6-8, to ilustrate the regions of parameters that can be proved at LHC within our model.
+Top quark rare decays have been studied for several years as a channel to search for new physics \cite{Eilam:1990zc,DiazCruz:1989ub,DiazCruz:2001gf}, including a variety of theoretical calculations for $BR(t\to ch)$.
+As discussed before, our model allows for FCNC couplings in the up sector, therefore we can obtain a prediction for both the FCNC top quark and $H_i$ decays.
+On the other side, Refs. \cite{AguilarSaavedra:2004wm, Arroyo-Urena:2019qhl, Bolanos:2019dso}, provides some estimates for the branching ratios for $t\rightarrow ch$ that could be proved at the different phases of LHC.
+For instance, it is claimed that the top decay processes provide the best channel to discover top FCNC interactions, while only in some cases it is surpassed by single top production, when up and charm quark interactions are involved.
+In some of the examples discussed in Ref. \cite{AguilarSaavedra:2004wm}, it gives the maximum rates predicted to be observable with a 3$\sigma$ statistical significance or more, for one LHC year with a luminosity of 6000 fb$^{-1}$.